-The charge controller regulates the electric current that is flowing into and out of the battery bank, motor, or pump.
+A charge controller is a regulator that prevents batteries from overcharging.
+Almost all battery based systems use charge controllers as they are a critical component to higher voltage PV arrays.
+Charge controllers regulate the electric current that flows in and out from the battery bank, motor or pump.
 By controlling the rate of electric current, charge controllers prevent overcharging and can protect against over-voltage which could damage the battery or motor.
 A charge controller can also prevent totally draining ("deep discharging") a battery, or perform controlled discharges, depending on the battery technology, to protect battery life.